microsoft/OpenHack/byos/devops/GH.md

 ## Setting up permissions

-Before continuing ensure you understand the permissions needed to run the OpenHack on your Azure subscription and on your GitHub organization.
+Before continuing, ensure you understand the permissions needed to run the OpenHack on your Azure subscription and your GitHub organization.

-This lab deploys to a single resource group within a Azure subscription.
-To deploy this lab environment, ensure the account you use to execute the script got Azure Owner Role.
+This lab deploys to a single resource group within an Azure subscription.
+To deploy this lab environment, ensure the account you use to execute the script got the Azure Owner Role.

 ## Prerequisites